 The aim of our review is to make sure that our processes effectively check that our standards for the management and delivery of medical education and training are being met by medical schools and postgraduate training organisations (PTOs).

 It is essential that the organisations we quality assure are supportive of our processes and therefore important that they have opportunities to give feedback throughout this review.

-Since February 2019 we have been piloting the proposed process with medical schools and PTOs in Wales and the West Midlands.
+From February to December 2019 we have been piloting the proposed process with medical schools and PTOs in Wales and the West Midlands.
 We chose Wales and West Midlands because they were reviewed at the beginning of the previous quality assurance (QA) cycle and had therefore had the longest period without a review.
-Included in the pilot are:
+Included in the pilot were:

 - Health Education West Midlands